jacobgardner/js13k/TASKS.md

     * Make it pan left/right based on the exit being left/right of you.
     * Make it increase/decrease in volume based on distance and/or health.
  * Have indicator showing where exit is.
+ * Mobile Support
+    * Press and drag in a direction for movement.